cragtok/next_js_features_app/README.md

 **Build Minimization**

-The `app/api` folder contains an API that is used in [End-to-End (E2E) testing](#end-to-end-e2e-tests) to clear and seed the database when running tests.
+The `app/api` folder contains an API that is used in [End-to-End (E2E) testing](#end-to-end-e2e-tests) to clear and seed the database when running E2E tests.
 - This API is only needed in E2E testing, and is therefore excluded from the production build of the application.
 - This is done by running a `scripts/preinstall.ts` script before the production build, which temporarily moves the `app/api` folder out of the `app` folder, and a `scripts/postinstall.ts` script which returns it back after the build has finished.
 - The `build` script defined in `package.json` performs these steps automatically.
 - On the other hand, the `build:test` script is used to run a production build specifically for E2E testing.
-This script simply runs the normal `next build` command while including the `app/api` folder in the production build.
+This script simply runs the normal `next build` command while including the `app/api` folder in the final production build.

 ## Tests